okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-overview/main/index.md

 The rest of the upgrade process is defined in the next section.
 Which steps that you take are related to your deployment model.
 We have carefully considered how you can break up the upgrade steps to ensure that you maintain the best user experience across your applications.
 We don’t recommend doing this upgrade all at once, but rather in sections with breaks for testing.
 This process is designed to be non-disruptive and iterative over a period of time.
 Make the upgrade steps part of your normal product development process.

-## App upgrade steps
+## Post-org upgrade steps

-After you complete the prerequisites, your data migration is finished, and you have access to your Identity Engine org, the following content outlines the next steps that you may take as you navigate through the rest of your upgrade process.
+After you complete the prerequisites, your data migration is finished, and you have access to your Identity Engine org, the following content outlines the next steps that you may take as you upgrade your apps.

 For a more detailed look at the upgrade steps, see the [Plan embedded auth application upgrades](/docs/guides/oie-upgrade-plan-embedded-upgrades) guide.
 This guide also contains useful [troubleshooting](/docs/guides/oie-upgrade-plan-embedded-upgrades/main/#troubleshooting) information, including common issues and errors you may encounter during your upgrade and likely causes.